 Mortgage Loan Closing Costs

-The mortgage loan closing costs for an FHA loan, conventional mortgage or a jumbo loan program, while they can vary by state, all comprise the same structure whether for purchase, refinance, or HELOC loan type.
+The mortgage loan closing costs for an FHA loan, conventional mortgage, or a jumbo loan program -- while they can vary by state -- all comprise the same structure, whether for purchase, refinance, or HELOC loan type.
 This page on closing costs is very important for you.
 Please take 5 minutes to read through this entire page so you will better understand the mortgage process.

-The costs to close your home loan are fully disclosed on your GFE (Good Faith Estimate) and should be reviewed with you by your mortgage originator prior to the ordering of an appraisal (If needed) or within three business days of your application.
+The costs to close your home loan are fully disclosed on your GFE (Good Faith Estimate) and should be reviewed with you by your mortgage originator prior to the ordering of an appraisal (if needed) or within three business days of your application.

-Lender related fee's are the costs to the borrower for consultation and the time and resources associated with completing the loan transaction.
+Lender-related fees are the costs to the borrower for consultation and the time and resources associated with completing the loan transaction.
 Many home buyers and homeowners are not aware that almost all loan originators and loan processors only get paid when your loan closes, no matter how many hours they worked on your behalf.
 If a loan doesn't close, or you leave them half way through the processing of you loan, they've worked for free.
 Other personnel, who are wage based, are dependent upon loans closing in order for a mortgage company to fund payroll.

 Breaking Down Closing Costs

 HUD's original intent of the required GFE was for it to have the True and Total closing cost fully disclosed to the borrower within an amount of time sufficient for allowing the borrower to make a sound financial decision.
-Today, based upon "faulty financial advice", many borrowers use these GFE's to shop lenders.
+Today, based upon "faulty financial advice," many borrowers use these GFEs to shop lenders.
 As a borrower, you should be aware that these factors play a large role in the accuracy of your GFE!

-• Loan Type - The type of loan you are eligible for is determined by property type, amount of your loan and your credit.
+• Loan Type - The type of loan you are eligible for is determined by property type, amount of your loan, and your credit.

-• Your interest rate - Interest rates change every day.
-Home buyers and homeowners who have not locked in a rate can see dramatic differences, even within a single week.
+• Your Interest Rate - Interest rates change every day.
+Home buyers and homeowners who have not locked in a rate can see dramatic differences -- even within a single week.
 The date you choose to close and the rate of interest can impact your prepaid interest amount!

 • Points - If you're buying down your interest rate, it will impact your TIL.

 • Title Fees - Like anything else, title fees can vary greatly from one title company to another.
 The title company you choose will impact the fees associated with your closing.
 The type of property you choose will determine what additional title work must be done, increasing or decreasing the costs of your actual closing.
-Further, if you use an attorney to manage your closing, this can increase the costs of closing dependent upon the fees the law firm charges for "managing" the closing.
+Furthermore, if you use an attorney to manage your closing, this can increase the costs of closing dependent upon the fees the law firm charges for "managing" the closing.

-As you can see, using a GFE for shopping doesn't look like such a good idea once you understand just how much variation can occur based upon all of the variables that really depend upon your financial information & property choice.
+As you can see, using a GFE for shopping doesn't look like such a good idea once you understand just how much variation can occur based upon all of the variables that really depend upon your financial information and property choice.
 This is especially the case for home buyers!
 So what's important when comparing GFE closing costs?

-1. How comfortable are you with the person you're working with.
+1. How comfortable you are with the person you're working with.

-2. How many points are they charging for the rate they are quoting.
+2. How many points they are charging for the rate they are quoting.

-3. What are they charging for loan origination - This is what the loan officer is getting paid.
+3. What they are charging for loan origination (this is what the loan officer is getting paid).

 6. When purchasing, unless you have a property under contract, everything else is just a guess by the mortgage originator.

-Yes, your interest rate is important, however, getting the right mortgage, receiving the true costs for the services you're paying for, and getting sound counsel can be far more valuable than an eighth of a percentage difference in rate.
-Just ask the millions of Americans who've lost their home due to bad advice from "financial experts" and an obsession with getting the lowest interest rate instead of the safest mortgage product.
+Yes, your interest rate is important; however, getting the right mortgage, receiving the true costs for the services you're paying for, and getting sound counsel can be far more valuable than an eighth of a percentage difference in rate.
+Just ask the millions of Americans who've lost their homes due to bad advice from "financial experts" and an obsession with getting the lowest interest rate instead of the safest mortgage product.

 Below are samples of Loan Costs you should look for whenever you get a GFE from anyone.
 The items with a "*" represent typical third party charges.